salewski/aws-as/README.md

 # aws-as

-Think venv for AWS IAM identities, and you're on the right track.
+Think "venv for AWS IAM identities", and you're on the right track.

 Allows you to express within a given shell, "I now want to interact with AWS *as* `${iam_user_or_role}`."
 Temporary credentials are cached, even for IAM